JunweiPan3013/Mask_RCNN/README.md

 ```

 ## Contributing
 Contributions to this repository are welcome.
-Examples of things you can contribute:
+Examples of things you can contribute to:
 * Speed Improvements.
 Like re-writing some Python code in TensorFlow or Cython.
 * Training on other datasets.
 * Accuracy Improvements.